MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 1. Validate that the Application Insights resource queried is the same one as specified in the manifest (app.json) of your extension.
 2. Validate that the time range when running the query covers the time of the submission.
-3. If you are using the `applicationInsightsKey` property in the manifest (app.json) of your extension, you should use the `applicationInsightsConnectionString` property instead because it's more reliable.
+3. If you're using the `applicationInsightsKey` property in the manifest (app.json) of your extension, you should use the `applicationInsightsConnectionString` property instead because it's more reliable.
 Make sure to use the full connection string from your Azure Application Resource.
 4. If you're using the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension, make sure that you're using the full connection string and that it contains, at least, the following key-value pairs: `InstrumentationKey=<some-key>`, `IngestionEndpoint=<some-url>`, and `LiveEndpoint=<some-url>`.
 For more information, see [Connection strings](/azure/azure-monitor/app/sdk-connection-string)
 5. Validate the data sampling and daily cap set for the Azure Application Insights resource.
 Navigate to the resource in Azure and go to 'Configure > Usage and estimated costs'.
 Validate that your Application Insights retains all data (data sampling is set to 100%) and that you haven't reached your daily cap.
 For more information, see [Sampling in Application Insights](/azure/azure-monitor/app/sampling).